-- d Look at the highlighted words in the text which are all related to sport.
-With a partner guess their meaning. - e In pairs answer the questions. - 1 Who do you think was the worst loser? - 2 Whose behaviour do you think was understandable? - 3 Do you know any famous sportspeople who are bad losers?
+- d Look at the highlighted words in the text that are all related to sports.
+With a partner guess their meaning. - e In pairs answer the questions. - 1 Who do you think was the worst loser? - 2 Whose behavior do you think was understandable? - 3 Do you know any famous sportspeople who are bad losers?

 - a Talk to a partner.
-Do you think there is too much football on TV?
-Why (not)? - b > p.117 Writing An opinion essay.
-Read a model essay about football on TV, and then write one.

-6 459)) SONG The Final Countdown J
+Do you think there is too much soccer on TV?
+Why (not)? - b p.117 Writing An opinion essay.
+Read a model essay about sports shows on TV, and then write one. - 6 (4)59)) SONG The Final Countdown J

-The hardest lesson to learn in sport is how to lose with dignity, without blaming your defeat on the referees or refusing to shake hands with your opponent.
+The hardest lesson to learn in sports is how to lose with dignity, without blaming your defeat on the referees or refusing to shake hands with your opponent.
 Here are some famous moments when losing was just too hard...

 In 1981 at Wimbledon a young John McEnroe was serving.
 The umpire said that his serve was 1, but McEnroe thought it was 2.
-He became furious and shouted 'You CANNOT be serious!' at the umpire.
-He also called the umpire 'an incompetent fool!'
+He became furious and shouted "You CANNOT be serious!" at the umpire.
+He also called the umpire "an incompetent fool!"

-In the 2003 Athletics World Championship the 100 metres runner, Jon Drummond, was disqualified for a false start.
+In the 2003 Track and Field World Championships the 100-meter runner, Jon Drummond, was disqualified for a false start.
 Drummond lay 3 on the track and began to cry.
-Two hours later his coach told journalists: 'He's still crying.
-We're making him drink water because he's becoming dehydrated.'
+Two hours later his coach told journalists: "He's still crying.
+We're making him drink water because he's becoming dehydrated."